 This course equips pre-service teacher education candidates to teach science to students in grades 4-8.
 Students will develop an appreciation of the critical role that science plays in producing future citizens who are scientifically literate and therefore able to participate knowledgeably in a progressively scientific and technologically based society.
 The course focuses on developmentally appropriate curriculum, planning, teaching strategies, safety and logistics for hands on, minds on science.
 Practicum required.
+Must provide proof of liability insurance.
 Prerequisites: EDUC 342, Admission to Teacher Education Program; Corequisites: EDUC 445, 447, 448.